 This small display has teeny tiny text that may be difficult for many to read.

 I mentioned earlier how much I like the bright color AMOLED display, and maybe it's just me and my bad eyes, but the text on this thing is really small.
-While I could see the data that I needed to on during walks and runs, I had difficulty actually reading it.
+So while I could see the data that I needed to on during walks and runs, I had difficulty actually reading it.
 Maybe I need to start running with glasses or contacts, but it's something that you should know if your eyesight isn't the best.

 When it came to navigating the display, I also wasn't the biggest fan.
 Unlike every other Fitbit tracker, the Luxe has no physical or faux-haptic buttons to select options or go back to a screen.
-Everything is done with a series of swipes.
+Instead, everything is done with a series of swipes.
 Just like other Fitbit wearables, you can swipe up to access the today view with your battery percentage and daily stats, swipe down to access various modes and settings, and swipe left or right to access notifications, exercise modes, guided breathing sessions, and alarms or timers.
 To return to the home screen, you need to firmly double-tap the display.
-While I appreciate the brand consistency, I found the constant swiping on such a small display to be a bit frustrating, particularly when I was all sweaty and gross during or after a workout.
+While I appreciate the brand consistency, I found the constant swiping on such a small display to be a bit frustrating, mainly when I was all sweaty and gross during or after a workout.

 With such a small physical casing and a bright color display, it makes sense why the Luxe's battery doesn't match that of the Inspire 2, but I would have liked to see something longer than five days at this point.
 It's impressive that Fitbit was able to hit that minimum point that most of its other devices share, but for the Luxe 2 (or whatever they call it), I'd like to see something in the 10-14 day range.